A-Star100/HTTP-Server/README.md

 It is a Unix executable so it should also work on Linux, but has not been tested there.

 ### Android
-The Android build is up and coming in a new form.
+The Android build was created and compiled with [MIT App Inventor](https://appinventor.mit.edu) and is experimental (so it may not work as seamlessly as the Windows and Mac versions), but still does something nonetheless.

 ## Compile from source
 If you want to compile from source and create modified versions, follow the instructions below: